ThandieRmane/Intro-to-SQL/README.md

 from invoices
 GROUP BY customerid;
 ```
+Note: only the first 10 records have been displayed.

 | InvoiceId | CustomerId | InvoiceDate         | BillingAddress                       | BillingCity         | BillingState | BillingCountry | BillingPostalCode | Total | totalorders |
 |-----------|------------|---------------------|--------------------------------------|---------------------|--------------|----------------|-------------------|-------|-------------|